T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation: Diffusion for Controllable Concept Art Generation

 The whole mask matrices $\mathbf{H}_m=\{\mathbf{h}^{j}_m\}^{d_m}_{j=0} \in \mathbb{R}^{{b_m} \times d_m}$ are used to proportionally scale up the corresponding values in the feature map $\mathbf{F}_m$ by a factor $\beta$, obtaining the enhanced feature map $\hat{\mathbf{F}}_m$:

 where $\odot$ denotes element-wise multiplication.
-This enhancement emphasizes instance tokens within the multi-channel feature space, aiding in distinguishing each instance more effectively.
-The characteristics prominence technique strengthens the attention mechanism by ensuring that each instance is highlighted, even when its sketch is small.
-By amplifying relevant regions in the feature map, the model improves instance differentiation, making it better suited for multi-instance scene generation.
+This enhancement emphasizes instance tokens in the multi-channel feature space, improving instance distinction.
+The CP technique strengthens the attention mechanism by amplifying instance-relevant regions in the feature map, even with small sketches.